dart-lang/site-www/src/null-safety/migration-guide.md

 ```

    Using language version 2.9 for a library that's in a 2.12 package
-   enables mixed mode and can reduce analysis errors (red squiggles).
+   can reduce analysis errors (red squiggles) if you disable sound null safety.
-   However, **mixed mode reduces the
+   However, **unsound null safety reduces the
    information the analyzer can use.**
    For example, the analyzer might assume a
    parameter type is non-nullable,